papypom/docs.kntc.be/content.en/docs/docker/_index.md

 sudo docker run --rm -it authelia/authelia:latest authelia crypto hash generate pbkdf2
 ```

-Now, you have to edit the monstruous `configuration.yml` file to add OIDC, [see instructions](/docs/configuration-oidc.yml).
+Now, you have to edit the monstruous `configuration.yml` file to add OIDC, [see instructions](/docs/docker/configuration-oidc.yml).

 Once the secrets are created and the file modified, you can restart Authelia after uncommenting the `AUTHELIA_IDENTITY_PROVIDERS_OIDC_HMAC_SECRET_FILE` line in the compose file.

-And finally, you have to configure Portainer, as such :
+And finally, you have to configure Portainer :

 - Visit Settings
 - Visit Authentication